Dependencies

 Asynchronous vs. Synchronous dependencies

-System prompt functions, function tools and result validators are all run in the async context of an agent run.
+System prompt functions, function tools and output validators are all run in the async context of an agent run.

 run vs. run_sync and Asynchronous vs. Synchronous dependencies